zeusdawg/imperfect-bacon-test/README.md

 https://www.selenium.dev/selenium-ide/

-A more indepth article about installing Selenium IDE is located here:
+Should an issue arise, more indepth article about installing Selenium IDE is located here:

 https://www.selenium.dev/selenium-ide/docs/en/introduction/getting-started

 ## Usage

-Once you have the Selenium IDE installed on your browser, download the Selenium file, from the attachment sent via email, or from my github "Bacon_Project.side" to a handy, and memorable location on your hard drive.
+Once you have the Selenium IDE installed on your browser, download the Selenium file, from the attachment sent via email, or from my github https://github.com/zeusdawg/imperfect-bacon-test "Bacon_Project.side" to a handy, and memorable location on your hard drive.

 Open the browser that has Selenium installed, click on the Selenium icon in the toolbar.
 Open "Bacon_Project.side".
 You run the test by clicking play.
 This opens a tab and runs the test.
 Click back onto the Selenium window to see the results of each step, should it be in the background.